esphome/esphome-docs/components/ble_client.rst

     This component does not (yet) support devices that require security settings (eg connecting with a PIN).

+    Currently, devices connected with the client cannot be supported by other components based on :doc:`/components/esp32_ble_tracker` as they listen to advertisements which are only sent by devices without an active connection.

+Despite the last point above, the ``ble_client`` component requires the ``esp32_ble_tracker`` component in order to discover available client devices.

 .. code-block:: yaml

   esp32_ble_tracker: